 ‘Democratic Principles in a Rationalist Public Square: on Merging Citizens’ Cultural Perspectives’, paper presented at the Prague Critical Theory Conference, at the Academy of Sciences of the Czech Republic, 18-22 May 2016.

-‘Faccións e finanzas: as vicisitudes das eleccións presidenciais do 2016 en EE.UU.', Universidade de Santiago de Compostela, 4 April 2016.
+‘Faccións e finanzas: as vicisitudes das eleccións presidenciais do 2016 en EE.UU.', talk at the Universidade de Santiago de Compostela, 4 April 2016.

 ‘Citizens and Representation in Democracy: Tolerance, Secularism and Hyperpluralism’ paper presented at Colloquium in the History of Moral and Political Philosophy, on ‘Representation, the People, and Political Leadership’, University of Minho, Braga – Portugal, 14-15 January 2016.